 - 1 cinnamon stick

-- While the chicken boils, slice up the onions, and in another pot add them in with the olive oil and cook on medium heat until translucent.
-To speed up the process, add 1/2 tsp salt.
+- While the chicken boils, slice up the onions, and in another pot add them in with the olive oil and cook on medium heat until translucent for about 20 minutes.
+To speed up the process, add ½ teaspoon salt.

-- Once the chicken and onions are both fully cooked, take the chicken out of the water, shred, and add to the onion pot.
+- Once the chicken and onions are both fully cooked, take the chicken out of the water and shred.
+Add the shredded chicken to the onion pot.
 Add all the sumac and mix until well incorporated.
 Add pine nuts if using.

 - Fold the flatbread in half and cut down the middle so you have 2 folded halves.
 Place the chicken and sumac on the widest end, tuck in the sides, and roll.
 Do this until your mixture is all rolled up.

-- Bake until the tops are golden.
+- Bake until the tops are golden (about 15 to 20 minutes).
 Garnish with more sumac and pine nuts if using.